 Pursuant to Section 178 of the Companies Act, 2013 and Regulation 27 (2), of LODR, 2015 the Board of Directors of every listed Company and such other class or classes of companies, as may be prescribed, shall constitute the "Nomination and Remuneration Committee".
 In order to align with the provisions of the Companies Act, 2013 and the Regulation 27(2), of LODR, 2015 the Board of Directors have changed the nomenclature of the "Remuneration Committee" as "Nomination and Remuneration Committee".
-The "Nomination and Remuneration Policy" which has also been approved by the Board of Directors of the Company.
+The "Nomination and Remuneration Committee" has formulated the "Nomination and Remuneration policy" which has also been approved by the Board of Directors of the Company.